-Taylor University offers a track in pre-medicine in three different majors.
+Taylor University offers a strong, broad track for Biology, Chemistry, and Psychology students interested in pursuing pre-medicine and a Masters or PhD.
 In the Department of Biology, students who plan to continue as pre-medical students must:

 - Apply to the program during the spring semester of their sophomore year (or after completion of 45 hours of coursework)